duneroadrunner/SaferCPlusPlus/README.md

     }

 ### TRegisteredConstPointer, TRegisteredNotNullConstPointer, TRegisteredFixedConstPointer
-Just the "const" version of the references.
+Just the "const" versions.
+At the moment TRegisteredPointer&lt;X&gt; does not convert to TRegisteredPointer&lt;const X&gt;.
+It does convert to a TRegisteredConstPointer&lt;X&gt;.

 ### TRelaxedRegisteredPointer